thierrytribout/SNP_GWAS/README.md

 The software has been conceived to perform single-trait GWAS at sequence level, i.e. for a very large number of biallelic variants.
 It analyses the chromosomes separately, by parallelizing analyses of groups of variants of a same chromosome.
-The companion program Cumul_Res_SG, also developped in Fortran90, gathers the results from the various variant groups in a single result file, which can the be used as input for Manhattan plots or other analyses.
+The companion program Cumul_Res_SG, also developped in Fortran90, gathers the results from the various variant groups in a single result file, which can then be used as input for Manhattan plots or other analyses.

 Authors:
 Thierry Tribout and Didier Boichard